Skip to main content

 Chapter 11 Filing and DIP Financing

 The Bellevue Hospital filed its chapter 11 petition on February 5, 2025, in the U.S. Bankruptcy Court for the Northern District of Ohio.
 The filing initiated a restructuring process that included a Restructuring Support Agreement executed before the petition date.
-First Day Declarations from Sara K. Brokaw and Darrell M. Lentz, the hospital's interim chief financial officer from HL4 Consulting, LLC, established the factual predicate for the requested relief and explained the circumstances leading to the filing.
+The First Day Declaration from Sara K. Brokaw and a supporting declaration from Darrell M. Lentz, the hospital's interim chief financial officer from HL4 Consulting, LLC, established the factual predicate for the requested relief and explained the circumstances leading to the filing.

 The debtor's first day motions addressed the typical operational necessities for a healthcare provider in bankruptcy: maintenance of bank accounts, payment of trust fund taxes, continued employee wages and benefits, processing of patient and insurance refunds, adequate assurance to utility providers, and authorization to pay critical vendors essential to uninterrupted patient care.
 The court entered interim orders on February 11, 2025, permitting the hospital to continue operations while the restructuring proceeded.

 DIP financing structure.
-Firelands Regional Health System, a neighboring healthcare organization based in Sandusky, Ohio, provided the postpetition financing necessary to fund operations through the bankruptcy process.
+Firelands Regional Health System, a neighboring healthcare organization based in Sandusky, Ohio, provided the postpetition financing necessary to fund operations through the bankruptcy process per the DIP Motion.
 The DIP facility totaled up to $1.5 million, with proceeds designated for ongoing operations and payment of professional fees incurred during the restructuring.

-The court approved the DIP financing on an interim basis on February 11, 2025, just six days after the petition date.
+The court entered the Interim DIP Order on February 11, 2025, just six days after the petition date.
 Final DIP authority followed on February 26, 2025, with a stipulated amendment to the DIP order entered on April 29, 2025, after confirmation.
 Firelands served as both DIP lender and plan sponsor.

 Restructuring Support Agreement